Helperbird/website/src/features/word-prediction.md

 ---
 layout: templates/features.html
-title: Word prediction on every website, even Google docs  | Helperbird
+title: Word prediction on every website, even Google docs - Chrome, Firefox, Edge, iPad, iPhone
 description:
   Helperbirds word prediction is smart & spelling aware.
 Helperbird Speech to text recognition allows you to speak it, and Helperbird will write it.